WWE Rumors: The Real Reason For Brock Lesnar’s Move To ‘SmackDown’ In The Draft

-With WWE moving one of its two biggest shows to FOX, a major shift was made in how professional wrestling and other major sports are compared.
-The big-ups at FOX have been saying they want more of a professional sport feel to Friday Night SmackDown and some big names to go with it.
+With WWE moving one of its two biggest shows to Fox, a major shift was made in how professional wrestling and other major sports are compared.
+The higher-ups at the network have been saying they want more of a professional sport feel to Friday Night SmackDown and some big names to go with it.
 That is one of the reasons that Brock Lesnar was moved over to the blue brand, but it was either him or another popular superstar on the roster.

-On the premiere of SmackDown on FOX, there were a number of huge stars from both wrestling and Hollywood.
+On the premiere of SmackDown on Fox, there were a number of huge stars from both wrestling and Hollywood.
 October 4, 2019, was a huge day for WWE and for Lesnar as well as he went out, squashed Kofi Kingston, and captured the WWE Championship once again.

 It was that same night that former UFC star Cain Velasquez made his debut with the company and it has led to a major feud between the two former MMA fighters.